zetavg/chromium-website/site/getting-involved/become-a-committer/index.md

 Failure to do so may result in your committership being revoked (also see below for other reasons that you might get your committership revoked).

+Being a committer is something that a person is, not something an email address or account is.
+This means that you can be a committer under multiple email addresses, and you can change your address, without needing each address to be re-nominated.
+To do so, either send an email from your existing committer account to committers@ asking for the changes you want or (if you can't or don't want to do that) get at least one other committer to vouch for you and the changes in a reply to your email.

 ## Other statuses

 If you just want to edit bugs, see: [Get Bug-Editing